 The NETGEAR WNR1000V2/VC was one of the most widely-distributed "free" routers from Comcast and was given to hundreds of thousands of customers in the United States.
 I've also built images for the WNR612v2, WPN824N, WNR2000v3 which are very similar to the WNR1000V2.
-These are old 4/32 routers that are still capable of basic networking tasks and work very well as a dumb access point.
-I've been running OpenWRT on it for the past three years and it as reliable as the venerable Linksys WRT54G.
+These are old 4/32 wireless N routers that are still capable of basic networking tasks and also work very well as a dumb access point.
+I've been running OpenWRT on a WNR1000v2-VC for the past three years (300Mbps WAN connection with 10 wireless clients) and it is very reliable and stable.
+Note: The LAN/WAN speed will not exceed 100Mbps.

-My motivation for this project is to reduce electronic waste by continuing to use viable products - with current software.
-Please abstain from 4/32 debates on this thread.
+You can buy a used WNR1000v2 on eBay for as little as $9.00 US.
+My motivation for this project is to reduce electronic waste by continuing to use viable products - with current, secure software.

-I've compiled builds for 17.01.7, 18.06.4, and 18.06.5.
-These are stable base builds compiled from each git branch that include LuCi, SQM, IPV6, and most include PPP support. opkg has been removed because there is no space to install additional packages.
+I've compiled new builds for 19.07.7 that include LuCi, IPV6, Relayd, PPP, no opkg.
 Build manifests, config.seed and sha256sums files are in the download folder.

 Why Not Use the Official OpenWRT Firmware?